-The Group has significant investments in Gabon, West Africa consisting of wells, platforms and other facilities which are presented under Property, plant and equipment, production license presented under Intangible assets and Deferred oil exploration costs.
-The recoverability of these assets, with carrying amount aggregating to P618.07 million as of December 31, 2020, is affected by low crude oil prices and political risks, among others, and that are tested for impairment when there are indications that the carrying values of these investments may exceed their recoverable amounts.
+The Group has significant investments consisting of wells, platforms and other facilities which are presented under Property, plant and equipment, production license presented under Intangible assets and Deferred oil exploration costs.
+The recoverability of these assets, with carrying amount aggregating to P777.35 million is affected by fluctuating crude oil prices and political risks, among others, and that are tested for impairment when there are indications that the carrying values of these investments may exceed their recoverable amounts.
 The assessment of the recoverable amount of these investments requires significant judgment and involves estimation using assumptions about future production levels and costs, as well as external inputs such as oil prices and discount rate.
 Hence, such assessment is a key audit matter in our audit.

-The disclosures in relation to the Group's investments in Gabon, West Africa are included in Notes 5, 10, 11 and 15 to the consolidated financial statements.
+The disclosures on the result of impairment testing of the Group's investments are included in Notes 5, 10, 11 and 15 to the consolidated financial statements.